compi-migui/tfg-doc/src/md/60_results.md

 The metrics we have looked at so far are the ones used by @vidal_structural_2020.
 There is one more we must define before moving on to multiclass measures, as we will use it to compute the general performance score mentioned earlier in this section.
 It is the ambitiously-named unified performance measure (UPM), proposed by @redondo_unified_2020.

 In their proposal, @redondo_unified_2020 explain that the unified performance measure "in the imbalanced classification problems, improves the stability of MCC and veracity of Accuracy \[and the F~1~-measure\]" and that "the evidence from \[that\] study suggests the use of UPM for both imbalanced and balanced data".
+The matter of imbalanced data is covered in [@Sec:results-multiclass-measures].

 As we are dealing with a multiclass problem, the UPM is not directly useful to us, but the general performance score that builds on it will be.

 The UPM is defined as:
 $$ \text{UPM} = \cfrac{1}{1 + \cfrac{(\text{TP} + \text{TN}) \cdot (\text{FP} + \text{FN})}{4 \cdot \text{TP} \cdot \text{TN}}}\ \text{.} $$ {#eq:definition-upm}

-### Multiclass measures
+### Multiclass measures {#sec:results-multiclass-measures}
 Now that we have laid out a foundation of simple binary measures, it is time to build up to the ones that are actually equipped to describe the performance of multiclass classifiers such as the ones we are dealing with.

 Let us first consider the metrics used by @vidal_structural_2020.
 They are obtained by simply taking, for each of the binary measures described earlier, the average value across all classes (in our case, those are the different structural states) and using that to evaluate the performance of the classifier as a whole.